Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 “<Your child’s name> will achieve a <specific grade equivalent> on the <name of test and subtest>.”

-You can see several examples of specific, measureable goals below.
+You can see examples of specific, measurable IEP goals for reading and reading fluency goals for iep creation below.

 To Learn more about requirements for the IEP Goals and Objectives section of IEPs, visit the IEP Goals and Objectives section of the Learning Abled Kids’ Free IEP Tutorial.